 Self-attention has been primarily responsible for the recent success of Large Language Models (LLMs).
 Self-attention enables models to assess the importance of different words within a sentence, capturing complex relationships and dependencies in the data.
-Its effectiveness is mainly attributed to the Softmax operation, as when the Softmax operation is omitted or replaced with alternative activation functions, model performance tends to decline \cite{wortsman2023replacing,ramapuram2024theory,shen2023study}.
+Its effectiveness is mainly attributed to the Softmax operation, as when the Softmax operation is omitted or replaced with alternatives, model performance tends to decline \citep{wortsman2023replacing,ramapuram2024theory,shen2023study}.
 Although widely used, Softmax self-attention has two main limitations.
-Firstly, it suffers from numerical instability due to the natural exponential function ($e^x$), especially when scaling model sizes to trillions of parameters \cite{stable_transformer}.
+Firstly, it suffers from numerical instability due to the exponential function ($e^{x}$), especially when scaling model sizes to trillions of parameters \citep{stable_transformer}.
 Secondly, as the token length increases during inference, the attention scores calculated by self-attention become smoother and lack distinct peaks.
-This "attention smoothing" hinders the model's ability to establish connections between relevant tokens, thereby crippling the length extrapolation capabilities of transformers \cite{chiang2022overcoming,velivckovic2024softmax}.
-This paper addresses these two problems simultaneously by proposing a new design principle for attention mechanisms that offers improved numerical stability and dramatically better performance at large token lengths.
-Our core proposal is a new attention architecture designed as a two-stage process: a \textbf{Normalisation Stage} followed by a \textbf{Sharpening Stage}.
+This ``attention smoothing'' hinders the model's ability to establish connections between relevant tokens, thereby crippling the length extrapolation capabilities of transformers \citep{chiang2022overcoming,velivckovic2024softmax}.
+This issue is compounded by the ``attention sink'' phenomenon, where a few initial tokens, often regardless of their semantic importance, attract a disproportionate amount of attention, leading to suboptimal performance \citep{xiaoefficient}.
+This paper addresses these problems simultaneously by proposing a new design principle for attention mechanisms that offers improved numerical stability and dramatically better performance at large token lengths.
+Our core proposal is a new attention architecture consisting of two stages: a \textbf{Normalisation Stage} followed by a \textbf{Sharpening Stage}.